-In terms of liquids, Almond, Cashew, Soy, and Coconut milk (proper milk, not the tinned stuff used in Asian curries) are available pretty much everywhere.
-Rice and Oat milks also make great smoothies, but aren’t as easy to come by.
+In terms of liquids, Almond, Soy, and Coconut milk (proper milk, not the tinned stuff used in curries) are available pretty much everywhere.
+Rice, Cashew, and Oat milks also make great smoothies, but aren’t as easy to come by.

 Most of these brands also offer yogurt alternatives too, in all the usual flavour suspects… Vanilla, Strawberry, Peach, Cherry, and Chocolate.
 These make tasty additions to dairy-free smoothies and damn good standalone desserts too!

 It’s worth noting that they’re all produced to last longer than nature intended, which means additional processing or preservatives.
 So, if you’re looking for a natural milk substitute, then check the labels carefully.
 Make your own choice based on:

 - The number of ingredients – fewer is better

 - Whether you can pronounce the ingredients easily – if you can’t, then they’re probably not natural

 How To Make Nut Milk